 The hillside site already has the makings of a beautiful, resilient, low maintenance homestead.
 It has been designed for easy access to the multiple terraced levels; and to maximize rainwater and solar harvesting, outdoor living and a food forest approach to edible landscaping.

-We’ve spent the last few months, (fall 2018 to spring 2019), refining the multiple terraces, creating ramps and paths between them, and building interceptor drains, outdoor rock sitting areas, hugelkulture agricultural berms, and a small 86 square foot building with a loft for multiple uses during construction.
-Hydro has been hooked up and the shack will be completed this spring.
+We refined some of the terraces, creating ramps and paths between them, and building interceptor drains, outdoor rock sitting areas, hugelkulture agricultural berms, and a small 86 square foot building with a loft for multiple uses during construction.
+Hydro has been hooked up and the shack will be completed this fall.

-We’ve retained both the lower and upper driveway sections with a 130 foot rock retaining wall, planted a drought resistant/ no mow ground cover to prevent soil erosion on disturbed areas, and milled both site cut and local, sustainably sourced logs into lumber for use in the house.
+We’ve retained both the lower and upper driveway sections with a 130 foot rock retaining wall, planted a drought resistant/ no mow ground cover to prevent soil erosion on disturbed areas, and milled five batches of both site cut and local, sustainably sourced logs into lumber for use in the house.

-We are now preparing for the building permit application in a few weeks and are awaiting final design refinement with expert input in structural engineering, energy/moisture modeling, and estimating.
+We are now awaiting the building permit in the next couple of weeks and energy/moisture modeling, and estimating.

 - surveyed and mapped the contours and trees